Follow TV Tropes

 • Lt.
 Womack in "The Message" wears a black leather trenchcoat and a shoulder harness similar to that of an SS officer.
 Being part of the Alliance's "Allied Enforcement" division isn't doing the Nazi undertones any favors.

 • By the end of First Wave, the Gua seem to have adopted this style.
-In fact, when Mabus is trying to convince Cade that the latter has been a Manchurian Agent from the get-go, he tries to put images in Cade's mind of Cade wearing a decidedly Nazi-like uniform and even giving a suspiciously similar salute (presumably, to Mabus).
+When Mabus tries to convince Cade that the latter has been a Manchurian Agent from the get-go, he tries to put images in Cade's mind of Cade wearing a Nazi-like uniform and even giving a similar salute (presumably, to Mabus).

 • Garth Marenghis Darkplace.
 In "The Apes of Wrath" Garth wakes up from a month-long coma to be told that monkeys have taken over the hospital.
 Disbelieving, he opens the door to see two monkeys in German steel helmets and carrying MP-40 submachine guns marching down the corridor.